The Hidden Psychology Behind Games of Thrones

 Arya is a wild card, motivated by dissonant aspects of her personality that pull her toward both loyalty and a strong sense of independence from others.

 The last six questions in our survey measure two traits: One’s self-admiration and one’s sense of rivalry—both attributes that are informative in the study of narcissism.
 (In this survey, all questions measure “normal range” personality expressions, not pathological levels.)
 Arya is curiously split on the former metric.
-While she does seek fame or the adoring attention of others, she does have a strong faith that she is uniquely gifted.
+While she does not seek fame or the adoring attention of others, she does have a strong faith that she is uniquely gifted.
 Any one of these qualities might be shared by other characters, but the combination is telling.

 While all the characters are eager to defeat their enemies, for Arya it’s predominately personal, as we’ve seen when she habitually recited the names of those she intended to kill in an earlier season.
 As a leader, we could expect her to inflict those grudges without hesitancy, but also without council.
 She is among the most independent-minded of the five characters when it comes to choosing a course of action.